PhenixRTS/MobileMultiAngle/iOS/PhenixClosedCaptions/README.md

 }
 ```

-2. Set delegate for the `PhenixClosedCaptionsService` instance to receive `PhenixClosedCaptionsServiceDelegate` updates:
+2. Set the delegate for the `PhenixClosedCaptionsService` instance to receive `PhenixClosedCaptionsServiceDelegate` updates:

 ```
 closedCaptionsService.delegate = self
 ```

-3. If you do not want to relay on the provided *out-of-box* user interface for the Closed Captions, you can disable automatic user interface updates by setting `PhenixClosedCaptionsService` instance container view to `nil`:
+3. If you do not want to rely on the provided *out-of-box* user interface for the Closed Captions, you can disable automatic user interface updates by setting `PhenixClosedCaptionsService` instance container view to `nil`:

 ```
 closedCaptionsService.setContainerView(nil)